top of page

 Founder, Board Chairperson

-As a respected author, professor, and licensed massage therapist for more than 30 years, Bonnie has devoted her life to exploration and teaching the intricacies of the human body.
+Bonnie is a respected author, professor, and licensed massage therapist.
+For more than 30 years, Bonnie has devoted her life to exploration and teaching the intricacies of the human body.
 A graduate of the Colorado Institute of Massage Therapy, Bonnie first opened her Neuromuscular Massage practice in 1987.

-Treating many patients with chronic pain, Bonnie immediately recognized the need to better understand and advance her knowledge of human anatomy and its functions.
-In 1994, Bonnie began her studies in dissection with world renowned anatomist Gil Hedley and later was an invited author by the Journal of Bodywork and Movement Therapies.
+Treating many patients with chronic pain, Bonnie immediately recognized the need to gain a better understanding human anatomy and its functions.
+In 1994, Bonnie began her studies in dissection with world renowned anatomist Gil Hedley.
+Later she was an invited author by the Journal of Bodywork and Movement Therapies.

 Her vision intensified while working on various projects throughout her career.
-In addition, she taught for schools both nationally and internationally where she has consistently inspired a community of practitioners.
-Bonnie’s diversity and practical experience in the fields of anatomy and neuromuscular therapy, combined with her knowledge and passion has grown into this viable dream of creating a non-profit organization that is dedicated to anatomical education and research.
+She taught for schools both nationally and internationally, where she has consistently inspired a community of practitioners.
+Bonnie’s diversity of experience, combined with her knowledge and passion, has grown into a non-profit organization that is dedicated to education and research.

 James Pulciani, BS, CMT, L.Ac.